matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 id-without-sigil = string ; as defined in Matrix identifier spec, see below
 ```
 The path component consists of 1 or more descriptors separated by a slash
 (`/`) character.
-This is a generic pattern intended for reuse in future
+This is a generic pattern intended for reusing in future
 extensions.

 This MSC only proposes mappings along `type-qualifier id-without-sigil` syntax;